There are a lot

 - Cool Airships: The Zephyrites fly around on airships, powered by Glint's magical crystals.

 - Cool Old Guy: He's old, but surprisingly sturdy, and dedicated to the Zephyrite cause.

 - Egg MacGuffin: He's carrying Glint's egg and protecting it from the dragons.
 Why he is going towards the Maguuma Jungle, where Mordremoth is, is a mystery yet unrevealed.

 - I'm Dying, Please Take My MacGuffin: He is eventually caught by Mordremoth's minions and fatally injured, but saved by the player and their companions.
 He tries to give over the egg to them, but Caithe steals the egg first.

 - Killed Off for Real: He is fatally injured protecting Glint's egg, and dies as Caithe steals it away.

 - Pursued Protagonist: Mordremoth's minions chase him relentlessly because he is carrying Glint's last egg.

 Marjory's sister and a Seraph soldier introduced in the Epilogue of the first Living Story.

-Katanas Are Just Better: A Nodachi actually.
-She wields one, a weapon skin that is exclusive to her so far, in the Second Living Story content.
+- Katanas Are Just Better: A Nodachi actually.
+She wields one, a weapon skin that was initially exclusive to her, but was eventually put for purchase in the gem store.